 Pack Your Carry-on Bag Well:

-Pack everything you may need the first day in your carry-on: documents, wallets, bathing suits, cameras, medications, sandals, sunscreen, a change of clothes and toiletries.
-If the cruise line loses your bag, you’ll have all your necessities on hand.
-For more tips and to get a SMART, EDITABLE and PRINTABLE checklist, see this post: Cruise Packing Checklist and a FREE printable packing list!
+Pack everything you may need the first day in your carry-on: documents, wallets, bathing suits, cameras, medications, sandals, sunscreen, a change of summer clothes and toiletries.
+If the cruise line takes a little longer to deliver your suitcase, you’ll have all your necessities on hand.
+For more tips and to get an EDITABLE and PRINTABLE checklist, see this post: Cruise Packing Checklist and a FREE printable packing list!

 *It is also a good idea to bring a power strip since there are always a shortage of outlets in the stateroom!

 Are you wondering how many swimsuits should you bring?
 Or what should you wear on an elegant night?
 What do you need to remember on your adventure day at the port?
 All of those and more questions might come up while you are packing.
 On most ships, you are expected to dress up for the formal nights.
 During the day, all ships are usually very casual.
 If you are still unsure or are afraid to forget anything, check my Cruise Clothing Guide!

 Check Your Documents